The Definitive Guide to Guilt

 You can decide or not whether you want to continue to make the sacrifices needed to help these individuals.
 However, it’s important to separate your desire to help from the guilt you fear will overwhelm you if you don’t.
 Acting out of guilt can only drain you further and ultimately make you a less effective helper.

 Guilt Cause #5: Guilt that you’re doing better than someone else.
-The experience of survivor guilt is one recognized by professionals who work with combat veterans who outlive their fellow troops.
+The experience of survivor guilt is recognized by professionals who work with combat veterans who outlive their fellow troops.
 Survivor guilt also occurs when people who lose families, friends, or neighbors in disasters themselves remain untouched or, at least, alive.
-Applying not only to people who live when others in the same situation have died, though, survivor guilt also characterizes those who make a better life for themselves than do their family or friends.
+Applying not only to people who live when others in the same situation have died, though, this kind of guilt also characterizes those who make a better life for themselves than do their family or friends.
 First-generation college students, for example, often feel torn by conflicting emotions about their success in school.
 They want to do well (and their families want them to also), but the students themselves feel guilty that they are getting opportunities that their parents or siblings did not.
 To “protect” their family members, they may engage in self-destructive behaviors that ensure they won’t make it in school.
-Logic would dictate that the family truly want the student to succeed (and thus bring honor to the family), but this logic is lost on the student due to survivor guilt.
+Logic would dictate that the family truly wants the student to succeed (and thus bring honor to the family), but this logic is lost on the student.

 There’s no doubt that guilt is a complex and interesting emotion.
 It can even cause you to spend more than you want to or can when buying gifts for your friends and family.
 You can’t live a completely guilt-free life but you can keep it within manageable bounds.
 Guilt can also help you gain greater self-understanding by helping you to recognize when, in fact, you've done someone else harm.
 Guilt, in and of itself, isn't a destructive emotion.
 If you let it become all-consuming, however, guilt can get the best — or the worst — of you.